DAILY DISCIPLINE #53

-As we study this man's life we are struck most with how sinful and undeserving Jacob is of any favour by God.
-Yet from the beginning of his life God's hand was upon Jacob -- loving him, protecting him and guiding him even through disciplining times.
+As we study this man's life we are struck most with how sinful and undeserving Jacob is of any favor by God.
+Yet, from the beginning of his life, God's hand was upon Jacob -- loving him, protecting him, and guiding him even through disciplining times.

-Jacob's life comes "close to home" as we see the pride and independence of our own life and yet are humbled by God's love and grace to us.
-"But God demonstrates his own love for us in this?while we were still sinners, Christ died for us."
+Jacob's life comes "close to home" as we see the pride and independence of our own lives and yet are humbled by God's love and grace to us.
+"But God demonstrates his own love for us in this; while we were still sinners, Christ died for us."
 Romans 5:8

 JACOB (Israel) - Part 3-- A Changed Man

 Jacob's changed name to Israel marked a new standing with God.
 Yet it is one thing to gain new spiritual ground and another thing to keep it.
 No sooner had Jacob dealt with God at Peniel when we see him reverting back to his old conniving self.
 Thus we see from the Bible records that his new name is not used.